Launching dynamic pricing:

 CEO Imprice — dynamic pricing software, imprice.ai

-The examples above are stories about external and internal factors that added complexity to the evaluation of the pilot results.
+The examples mentioned previously highlight external and internal factors that added complexity to the evaluation of pilot results.

-Our experts have prepared a core checklist of parameters and incidents, those one should monitor and control, for preventing a distortion of the A/B test results.
+Our experts have prepared a core checklist of parameters and incidents that should be monitored and controlled to prevent distortion of the A/B test results.

-The A/B test helps evaluate the effect of an innovation.
+The A/B test serves to assess the impact of an innovation.

 In this article, the innovation is dynamic pricing.

-To get the correct evaluation, we should equalize all the parameters of the test and control stores, except for the innovation being tested.
+To obtain an accurate evaluation, it is necessary to equalize all parameters of the test and control stores, except for the innovation being tested.

-That is, the control and pilot store should differ only by type of pricing during the pilot.
+In other words, the control and pilot stores should only differ in their pricing approach during the pilot.

 1